 From the intersection of routes 180 and route 9, follow 9 east for 2.7 miles, passing parks pond on your right to a small grassy pullout on your right.
 Two trails leave from the pullout. one branches left leading to the top of the cliff, while the right one leads you to the base of the crag.
 Leave five minutes for the approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Parks Pond Bluff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Parks Pond Bluff: